-Since the LP1 problem is a minimum cost flow problem on the network $\mathscr{G}(t, a, \mu, \mathscr{R})$ extended with an additional set of proportional flow constraints, we consider the usage of efficient algorithms that solve the problem directly on the flow network itself.
+Since the LP1 problem is a minimum cost flow problem on the network $\mathcal{G}(t,a,\mu,\mathcal{R})$ extended with an additional set of proportional flow constraints, we consider the usage of efficient algorithms that solve the problem directly on the flow network itself.
 One such algorithm is the network simplex algorithm [BF12] for the minimum cost proportional flow problem that improves the per iteration running time considerably with respect to the simplex method, as long as the number of nodes in the network is at least an order of magnitude larger than the number of side constraints in the LP [Cal02, MSJ11, BF12, MSJ13].
 So, the network simplex algorithm is a candidate for improving the running time required to solve LP1.
 However, the number of side constraints coincides with the number of transition nodes in the LP1 problem.
-Since the number of side constraints is linear in the number of nodes, and thus the above assumption is not satisfied.
+Since the number of transitions in the automaton is usually larger than the number of states, we have that the number of side constraints is linear in the number of nodes, and thus the above assumption is not satisfied.
 Still, a more accurate analysis tells us that the per iteration running time of both methods is in the same complexity class, as shown in Table 1.
 Since it is known that the network simplex algorithm without side constraints is better than the simplex method [AMO93], it is worthwhile to consider its usage in an implementation.